justussiebert/css-backgrounds/README.md

 # Task: css background properties

-## Also: custom properties, all colors replaced with custom properties / vars
+## Also: custom properties, (almost) all colors replaced with custom properties / vars